IyerHari9999/Selenium-Python-Project/README.md

 (4)Ensure that the chromedriver is in approapriate path

-(5)Ensure to download all the required files before running the .py program
+(5)Ensure to download all the required files before running the .py program and make sure to unzip the "assets.zip"